Deseret Management Corporation: Leadership

-In April 2012, Keith B. McMullin was named as CEO, replacing Mark Willes.

-In October 2021, DMC hired Aaron Sherinian to a new role of senior vice president of global reach.
+In November 2023, previous executive Jeff Simpson was selected to replace previous CEO and President, Keith B. McMullin.

-Relation to LDS Church
+Relation to the LDS Church

 DMC is the holding company which owns the tax-paying companies that fall under the umbrella of the LDS Church.
-DMC's Board of Directors is made up of the church's First Presidency, three rotating members of the Quorum of the Twelve, and the Presiding Bishopric.
+DMC's Board of Directors may include the Church's First Presidency, rotating members of the Quorum of the Twelve, and the Presiding Bishopric.